-Should the cost of your development exceed $40,000, payment of .25% of the value must be paid to the Construction Industry Training Fund Levy Board.
-Proof of payment must be provided to Council when lodging for Building Rules Consent.
+- Should the cost of your development exceed $40,000, payment of .25% of the value must be paid to the Construction Industry Training Fund Levy Board.
+A copy of the CITB receipt must be provided to Council when lodging for Building Rules Consent.

-In some cases, Council is required to undertake public notification to advise adjoining and other affected neighbours of a development.
-Council may also refer your application to other government agencies if necessary as specified by the Development Regulations 2008.
+In some cases, Council is required as specified by the Development Regulations 2008, to undertake public notification to advise adjoining and other affected neighbours of a development and/or to refer your application to other government agencies for comment.
+Council will advise the applicant if this process needs to be undertaken after the application has been categorised.